Horseback Riding Las Vegas

 SVR Cowboy Adventure

 - One and a half hour ride through the mesquites and valleys of the mysterious Mojave Desert

-- Includes: Riding instruction, horse walking and slow jogging only
+- Includes: Riding instruction, horse walking-slow jogging only, hamburger meal

 - Can be daytime or sunset.
 You set the time.